This sticky maple-glazed tofu bowl recipe is crispy, creamy, and packed with sweet-spicy flavor. Ready in 20 minutes and perfect for meal prep!

 You can - but the sticky maple glaze really brings this bowl to life.
 If you're short on time, air-fried or baked tofu will work, but flavor will be milder.
 For best results, use the full recipe - it's fast!

 Yes!
 Spread it on a parchment-lined baking sheet in a single layer and bake at a high temperature (425°F) for 25–30 minutes, flipping halfway.
-Here is my Crispy Baked Tofu recipe.
+Here is my crispy baked tofu recipe.
 Feel free to swap it out.

 Yes!
 The maple-glazed tofu is delicious cold—perfect for packed lunches or no-heat meals.
 If you prefer it hot, just reheat in a skillet or air fryer to bring back the crisp.